aiwilliams/dataset/README.txt

     end

-Get things installed, then read more in the Dataset documentation (http://aiwilliams.github.com/dataset)
+Get things installed, then read more in the Dataset documentation at http://aiwilliams.github.com/dataset

 == Installation